Satavahana dynasty

 The origin of the dynasty is uncertain, but according to the Puranas, their first king overthrew the Kanva dynasty.
 In the post-Maurya era, the Satavahanas established peace in the Deccan region and resisted the onslaught of foreign invaders.
-In particular their struggles with the Saka Western Satraps went on for a long time.
+In particular their struggles with the Saka (Western Satraps) went on for a long time.
 The dynasty reached its zenith under the rule of Gautamiputra Satakarni and his successor Vasisthiputra Pulamavi.
 The kingdom had fragmented into smaller states by the early 3rd century CE.

 The Satavahanas were early issuers of Indian state coinage struck with images of their rulers.
 They formed a cultural bridge and played a vital role in trade and the transfer of ideas and culture to and from the Indo-Gangetic Plain to the southern tip of India.
-They supported Hinduism as well as Buddhism and patronised Prakrit literature.

 Origins

 The date and place of origin of the Satavahanas, as well as the meaning of the dynasty's name, are a matter of debate among historians.
 Some of these debates have happened in the context of regionalism, with the present-day Maharashtra, Andhra Pradesh, Karnataka and Telangana being variously claimed as the original homeland of the Satavahanas.